jinghuazhao/Computational-Statistics/LANGUAGES.md

 # Language notes

+This page collects information on Visual Studio Code, Fortran, Java, Perl, and R.

 ## Visual Studio Code

 There is a pointer from https://github.com/Microsoft/vscode to https://code.visualstudio.com/Download.
 Once downloaded, it can be installed with